Global trace formula for ultra-differentiable Anosov flows: Settings and statement of results

+See Appendix \ref{apptrdet} for the proof.
+Corollary \ref{corphrag} is interesting because it gives a lower bound on the number of Ruelle resonances for $X$.
+It is not far from being sharp as a general bound, consider for instance a constant time suspension of a hyperbolic linear automorphism of the torus\footnote{The Ruelle resonances for a time $1$ suspension of a cat map (with $g=0$) are the $2 i \pi k$'s for $k \in \Z$, so that\eqref{eqconvergencesomme} holds for all $\rho > 1$.}.
+However, we expect the existence of particular examples for which this bound is far from being sharp (see \cite{lagtf} for discrete-time examples with a lot of resonances).

-In \cite{lagtf} we studied a discrete-time analogue of the trace formula \eqref{eqtrform}.
+In \cite{lagtf}, we studied a discrete-time analogue of the trace formula \eqref{eqtrform}.
 The results from \cite{lagtf} suggest that \eqref{eqtrform} may not be true for every $\mathcal{C}^\infty$ hyperbolic flow and potential but should hold for Gevrey flows with Gevrey potentials (see \cite{lagtf} or \S \ref{secDCC} for the definition of the Gevrey class of regularity).
 Indeed, we proved in \cite{lagtf} that, while there are $\mathcal{C}^\infty$ counter-examples to the discrete-time analogue of \eqref{eqtrform}, it holds for Gevrey uniformly hyperbolic diffeomorphisms with Gevrey potentials\footnote{In fact, the results from \cite{lagtf} and the present paper suggest that the discrete-time analogue of \eqref{eqtrform} should even hold in the class $\mathcal{C}^{\kappa,\upsilon}$ defined in \S \ref{secDCC} for $\kappa > 0$ and $\upsilon \in \left]1,2\right[$.
 We think that this could be proven easily using methods from \cite{lagtf} and the present paper.
 However, in \cite[Theorem 2.12, (v)-(vi)]{lagtf} we proved a bound on the growth of the dynamical determinant for Gevrey hyperbolic map that we do not expect to hold for $\mathcal{C}^{\kappa,\upsilon}$ dynamics.
-This bound is one of the reasons that make us think that the dynamical determinant of a Gevrey Anosov flow has finite order.}.
+This bound is one of the reasons that make us think that the dynamical determinant of a Gevrey Anosov flow has finite order.
+See also \cite{DCcercle} for a detailed discussion of dynamical determinant for expanding maps of the circle in various ultradifferentiable classes.}.